chinchalinchin/scrilla/README.md

 `scrilla -version`

+If you are on Windows, you may need to add your Python scripts bin to the $PATH.
 To keep the installation as minimal as possible, the base package does not include the GUI libraries.
 You can install the optional GUI dependency with,

 `pip install scrilla[gui]`